Gillow History, Family Crest & Coats of Arms

 The surname Gillow was first found in Northampton where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1402 where Thomas Gyllowe held estates.

-Important Dates for the Gillow family
+Early History of the Gillow family

 This web page shows only a small excerpt of our Gillow research.
 Another 104 words (7 lines of text) covering the years 1455, 1487, 1501, 1704, and 1772 are included under the topic Early Gillow History in all our PDF Extended History products and printed products wherever possible.